Nick Fortes Player Props: Marlins vs. Phillies

-On Saturday, Nick Fortes (batting .077 in his past 10 games) and the Miami Marlins face the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
-First pitch is at 4:10 PM ET.
+On Sunday, Nick Fortes (.125 on-base percentage in past 10 games, 135 points below season-long percentage) and the Miami Marlins play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 1:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Cardinals.
+In his most recent game he had a hitless showing (0-for-4) against the Phillies.

 Nick Fortes Game Info & Props vs. the Phillies